fayizan/agar_bots_v5/README.md

 # Agar_bots_v5
 Hi there !
 I worked hard on this.
 THIS IS WORKING AGAR.IO BOTS.
 PLEASE DO NOT SAY YOU MAKE THEM.
 AGAR WILL PATCH THEM IN 2 DAY SO ENJOY !
+## COPYRIGHT
+**YOU HAVE NOT CREATED THOSE FILES.
+YOU MAY NOT CREATE A "BOTS COMPANY".
+YOU DONT OWN IT.
+IT AN OPEN-SOUCE PROTECTED WHIT THE MIT LICENCE.**

 ## CAPCHA
   You may register at 2captcha : https://2captcha.com/